Dr. Marcoux-Boriack, DVM

 I then attended Texas A&M College of Veterinary Medicine and graduated in 1996.
 I met my future husband that same year.
 We were married four and a half years later.
 We have two children, a daughter and a son.
 We have a little Corgi-Chihuahua mix named Oliver and a giant mixed-breed, Nova.
 We also have Hazel, our chubby spoiled little bottle-fed Kitten, and Storm our delightful deaf clinic kitty.

-I have been a veterinarian for over 23 years now.
+I have been a veterinarian for over 29 years now.
 Over these years, I have been honored to serve and to learn from each of my precious patients.
 I am so profoundly grateful to have the opportunity to be a part of so many families’ lives and to be entrusted to care for their beloved furry family members.
 For fun, I love to spend time with my family, study The Word, read, travel, snorkel, sail, horseback ride, and go to the theater.

 The start of Egret Bay Veterinary Hospital was not your standard entrepreneurial business venture.
 Instead, it was a call out of my comfort zone, by God, to take me into a place where my faith would be greatly challenged and grow.
 I have never had any interest in business or material gain, so it seemed a very odd call for me.
 I always hoped He would call me into the jungle of Africa, or South America.
 I finally surrendered my will, and said if you want this to happen Lord, you will have to make it happen.
 That’s when an incredible journey of faith-stretching, white-knuckled praying, and amazing examples of God’s provision and grace began.
 I could literally write a book on the miracles that have occurred in this place!
 Now years later, under the shelter of His wing and much prayer, we have watched the Lord grow our family.
 We delight in offering ourselves to His service each day and it is our prayer that we would be a light to our community, a source of love, healing and blessing to those He brings though our door.
 We are excited to see what the Lord has planned and how He intends on using our lives for His glory.

-Christina Fenton, DVM
+Dr. Fenton, DVM

 Dr. Christina Fenton grew up in Leander, a small town on the outskirts of Austin.
 When she was two years old, she told her mother that she wanted to be either a doctor or a ditch-digger when she grew up.
 As time passed, she dispensed with the ditch-digging idea, but becoming a doctor had stuck with her.
 In eighth grade, for a class project, she interviewed her family vet, and it was then that she decided she wanted to be a veterinarian.
 In high school, she began volunteering at this same vet’s office and got her first job there working in the kennels.
 She knew right away that this was her calling.

 She attended Texas A&M for both her undergraduate and veterinary degrees, earning her Bachelor’s in Biomedical Science and graduating from Vet School in May 2007.
 She then moved to Gilmer, a small town in East Texas to work in a mixed practice there.
 It was while living in Gilmer that she met her husband through the singles class at their church.
 They married in 2009.
 A year later, they moved to Cypress and have been in the Houston area ever since.
-They moved to Galveston in the fall of 2016 and Dr. Fenton joined the Egret Bay family a year later.

 Prior to Egret Bay, she also spent a year working with Lap of Love, an in-home pet hospice/end-of-life service here in the Houston area.
 While this was often an emotional job, she found great blessing in it to meet a great many wonderful families and their precious pets.
 She witnessed the human-animal bond at its finest and was blessed to be able to help ease pain, improve quality of life, and when they were ready, to ensure that these four-legged family members passed with the grace and dignity they so deserved.